FAQs

 Where can I find all the permits pulled on a property?

 On the Oregon ePermitting website under the Search button.
-Feel free to use the guide under supporting documents to help navigate the States system.
+Feel free to use the guide under Supporting Documents to help navigate the state's system.

 Can I pull or apply for my own permits online?

-You may pull most permits on Oregon ePermitting website.
-However, you will still need to come into the office to pick up your job locator card and inspection card/s after issuance.
+You may pull most permits on the Oregon ePermitting website.
+However, you will still need to come into the office to pick up your job locator card and inspection card(s) after issuance.

 How do I schedule inspections on existing permits?

-Please see our "How to Schedule Inspections" form below.
-If none of those avenues work for you, call the office to schedule your inspection/s.
-You must know the inspection type you're wanting scheduled.
+Please see our "How to Schedule Inspections" information .
+If none of those avenues work for you, call the office to schedule your inspection(s).
+You must know the inspection type you want scheduled.

 Can I schedule for same day inspections?

-Only if you do so before 7:00 AM the morning of the inspection via the app.
+Only if you do so before 7:00 a.m. the morning of the inspection via the app.
 You can schedule on the app twenty-four hours a day.
-If you call the office to schedule your inspection/s, we can not do same day.
+If you call the office to schedule your inspection(s), we cannot do same-day inspections.
 If you call after business hours, we do not get the voicemail until the following day, which will delay your inspection for another day.
-He recommend trying the app or through ePermitting before calling our office.
+We recommend trying the app or scheduling through ePermitting before calling our office.

 How much will my permit cost?